Oracle DELETE

 This statement created the sales table and copied data from the orders and order_items tables in the sample database to the sales table.

-The following statement deletes a row whose order id is 1 and item id is 1:
+The following statement uses the DELETE statement to delete a row where the order id is 1 and item id is 1:

 WHERE